shortishly/tansu/README.md

 data: {"category":"user","key":"/hello","value":"world"}
 ```

-Obtain the current value of "hello" from a random member of the cluster:
+Ask a random member of the cluster for the current value of "hello":

 ```shell
 curl \